• Skip to primary navigation

 • ¼ cup black rice

-• ¼ cup farro (or sorghum for gluten-free)
+• ¼ cup farro or sorghum for gluten-free

 • ¼ cup millet

-• ¼ cup barley (or buckwheat groats for gluten-free)
+• ¼ cup barley or buckwheat groats for gluten-free

-• 2 ½ cups water for Instant Pot (or 3 ½ cups water for stovetop) cooking
+• 2 ½ cups water for Instant Pot or 3 ½ cups water for stovetop cooking

 Instructions

-Meal prep these grains by putting them into a mason jar.
+• Meal prep these grains by putting them into a mason jar.
 When ready to cook, simply shake the jar to combine, then rinse under cool water with a fine mesh strainer.

 Instant Pot

-Add rinsed and strained ancient grains to the Instant Pot with water.
+• Add rinsed and strained ancient grains to the Instant Pot with water.
 Set for 20 minutes at high pressure.
-Allow for natural release.
-Stir and enjoy!

 Stovetop

-Add rinsed and strained ancient grains to a medium-large pot with water.
+• Add rinsed and strained ancient grains to a medium-large pot with water.
 Bring to a boil, then reduce heat and cook on low for 25 minutes with the lid partially covering the pot.
 After 25 minutes, secure the lid tightly on the pot and turn off the heat.
-Allow it to sit on the stove for 30 minutes, absorbing the remaining water.
-Stir and enjoy!

 Notes

-3. Instant Pot (or medium pot with lid for stovetop)
+1. Equipment: 16-ounce mason jars with lids, Instant Pot (or medium pot with lid for stovetop)

-Share a photo and tag us @danielsplaterecipes — we can't wait to see what you've made!
+Did You Make This Recipe?Share a photo and tag us @danielsplaterecipes — we can't wait to see what you've made!

 Join the meal prep cooking class with Sersie & Gigi